simdjson/simdjson/HACKING.md

   * *.cpp: other misc. implementations, such as `simdjson::implementation` and the minifier.
   * arm64|fallback|haswell|icelake|ppc64|westmere.cpp: Architecture-specific parser implementations.
     * generic/*.h: `simdjson::<implementation>` namespace.
 Generic implementation of the parser, particularly the `dom_parser_implementation`.
     * generic/stage1/*.h: `simdjson::<implementation>::stage1` namespace.
 Generic implementation of the simd-heavy tokenizer/indexer pass of the simdjson parser.
-Used for the On Demand interface
+Used for the On-Demand interface
     * generic/stage2/*.h: `simdjson::<implementation>::stage2` namespace.
 Generic implementation of the tape creator, which consumes the index from stage 1 and actually parses numbers and string and such.
 Used for the DOM interface.

 Other important files and directories: